Wildlander-mod/Support/Docs/FAQ.md

 ## Wabbajack Fails to download mods or hangs for a long time.
 Sometimes wabbajack gets stuck downloading.

-1) close and restart wabbajack - it will normally resume where it failed & complete the install without any further intervention.
+1) Close and restart wabbajack - it will normally resume where it failed & complete the install without any further intervention.

-2) if above fails then manually download the file using the following procedure
+2) If above fails then manually download the file using the following procedure:-

 	1) Close wabbajack
 	2) Go [here](https://www.wabbajack.org/#/modlists/gallery) Find Ultimate skyrim in the list - then select Archive search in bottom right hand corner